Understand the basic concepts of Oracle Data Mining.

 Most supervised learning can be applied to a population of interest.
 The principal supervised mining techniques, Classification and Regression, can both be used for scoring.

-Oracle Data Mining does not support the scoring operation for Attribute Importance, another supervised function.
+Oracle Data Mining does not support the scoring operation for Attribute Importance, another supervised technique.
 Models of this type are built on a population of interest to obtain information about that population; they cannot be applied to separate data.
 An attribute importance model returns and ranks the attributes that are most important in predicting a target value.

-Table 3-1 Oracle Data Mining Supervised Functions
+Table 3-1 Oracle Data Mining Supervised Techniques

 Identifies the attributes that are most important in predicting a target attribute